DO-WON/DO-WON.github.io/content/blog/blog3.md

 This command compiles everything that needed to deploy the changes to your website.

 Then, using your IDE or GitHub Desktop, commit and push changes to your online repository.

+Wait till the deployment is completed and visit your website!

+## Next steps
+Now you know how things work, you can make further changes in your local machine and deploy them.

+Please refer to [this page](https://pascalmichaillat.org/d5/) for further customization!